AUAShen/vConv/demo.md

 # A motif discovery demo of vConv-based model

-Here we provide a demo of vConv's application in motif discovery using chipseq pick data as input.
-The input file is in fasta format, each reads is a pick sequence identified from chipseq experiment.
-The demo will train the model and output model's parameters and the predicted motifs.
+Here we provide a demo of vConv's application in motif discovery using chipseq peak data as input.
+The input file is in fasta format, each reads is a peak sequence identified from chipseq experiment.
+The demo will train the model and output model's parameters and the extract motifs.

 # Folder structure:

 **../demofasta/**  input folder, saves fasta files.
-The demo script will first build a vConv-based model.
-For each fasta file under this folder, it will generate input data and train the model on the dataset.
-Finally a set of motifs will be generated for each input fasta file.

 **../result/vConvB/** output folder.
-For each input fasta file, the script will generate a subfolder under this directory, under which predicted motifs will be saved in **recover_PWM** folder and model's parameters will be saved in **ModleParaMeter**
+For each input fasta file, the script will generate a subfolder under this directory, under which predicted motifs will be saved in **recover_PWM** folder and model's parameters will be saved in **ModelParameter**.
+For example, if the fasta file is "XXX.fasta".
+The script will save PWMs to **../result/vConvB/XXX/recover_PWM** and save the model parameters to **../result/vConvB/XXX/ModelParameter*

 ## Prerequisites